jamesbeat/drop/README.md

 4. Intsall grunt
 `sudo npm install -g grunt-cli`

+5. Intsall grunt favicons
+`sudo npm install grunt-favicons --save-dev`

+6. Install imagemagick
+`composer global require rfd/imagemagick`
+ (If you run into errors here, male sure you have xcode installed on your mac).

-5. Intall bundler
+7. Intall bundler
 `sudo gem install bundler`

-6. cd into the project dir and run
+8. cd into the project dir and run

 `sudo bundle install`

-7. cd into the *Grunt* dir and run
+9. cd into the *Grunt* dir and run

 `grunt`

-8. Add this snippet to your template files just before the closing *<body>* tag
+10. Add this snippet to your template files just before the closing *<body>* tag

  ```
 <script type='text/javascript'>//<![CDATA[